-Sergio Toporek is an experienced designer, artist, documentarist, activist and educator.
+I am an experienced designer, artist, activist and educator.

-Sergio has designed visual communications for renowned celebrities such as Luis Miguel, Maná, Fey, Café Tacuba and Celine Dion, and was invited to be part of the blue ribbon committee at the Latin Grammy Awards.
-He has worked with companies such as Yamaha, Sony, Atlantic Records, Warner Music, BMG, EMI, Motorola, Intuit Software, Bank of Montreal, Apple and Motorola.
+I have designed visual communications for renowned recording artists such as Luis Miguel, Maná, Fey, Café Tacuba and Celine Dion, and was invited to be part of the blue ribbon committee at the Latin Grammy Awards.
+I have worked with companies such as Yamaha, Atlantic Records, Warner Music, BMG, EMI, Motorola, Intuit Software, Bank of Montreal, Sony and Apple.

-In July 2016, after 8 years writing, directing and animating, Sergio released his documentary Beware of Images.
-A fascinating exploration regarding the history, regulation and social effects of mediated representation, the film premiered to sold-out crowds at the Vancouver Film Centre.
-It was also screened at multiple academic forums such as the Oxford Brookes University and the American Public Health Association, and was the recipient of the STEM award for Most Educational Film at the Seattle Transmedia and Independent Film Festival.
-In July 2018 the film was made available for free through a Creative Commons license and is used by educators all over the world.
+I wrote, directed, and animated the documentary Beware of Images, an exploration about the history, regulation and social effects of mediated representation.
+The film premiered in 2016 at the Vancouver Film Centre, was screened at multiple academic forums such as the Oxford Brookes University and the American Public Health Association, and received the award for Most Educational Film at the Seattle Tech Doc Fest.
+Since 2018 it has been available for free through a Creative Commons license and is used by educators all over the world.

 I am a passionate teacher and student.
 I have taught at higher education institutions in Mexico, Canada, and Spain, and have delivered lectures and workshops in Mexico, Spain, Israel, Canada, England, and the United States.
 I formed part of the design faculty of the Vancouver Film School for fourteen years, where I received the Best Course Award on multiple occasions.